Published: September 2022 Updated: September 2023

 Back to school is a difficult transition year over year as carefree summer rolls into fall routines.
 Schedules, structure, and overall busyness resumes in August and September, and the change can be challenging for families.
-Check out these helpful tools for parents and teachers as the new school year begins.
+Parents and teachers, check out these helpful interactive tools for online learning as the new school year begins.

 Back To School Tips For Parents and Families

 These guides provide developmental benchmarks and tips for your child's academic, physical and social-emotional growth.
 The articles cover common topics for preschool - 12th-grade students to give parents support and validation.

 - Good Housekeeping: 40 Clever Back-to-School Activities to Get Kids Excited About the Year Ahead

 Do some fun activities at home to give your kids a positive association with the back-to-school season.
 Use the opportunity to spend quality time together and help children understand what to expect during this new school year.

 - PBS: How to Cope With Back-to-School Anxiety

 Social-emotional learning should be a top priority during transitional seasons.
 Students are starting new grade levels in new classrooms with new teachers and classmates.
 There are often higher expectations and more responsibilities.
 Anxiety easily follows.
 Learn the signs of stress to notice when it’s happening, then use the listed techniques to support them through the back-to-school transition.

 - Four Tools to Improve Communication Between Home and School

 When teachers and families are on the same page, everyone is in for a better year.
 Student success is the shared priority, and a clear connection makes the process efficient.
 Get ahead of communication issues by using these tools in your classroom.